lvgl/lvgl/docs/widgets/chart.rst

 - :cpp:enumerator:`LV_CHART_AXIS_PRIMARY_X` Bottom axis
 - :cpp:enumerator:`LV_CHART_AXIS_SECONDARY_X` Top axis

-``axis`` tells which axis's range should be used te scale the values.
+``axis`` tells which axis's range should be used to scale the values.

 :cpp:expr:`lv_chart_set_ext_y_array(chart, ser, value_array)` makes the chart
 use an external array for the given series. ``value_array`` should look